 - Understand the specific conditions that the FLSA, state and local minimum wage laws have on taking tip credit.

 - Beware of the applicable overtime requirements.
 For example, the FLSA generally requires overtime pay for work weeks over 40 hours.

-- Utilize a time keeping system that accurately tracks and records all hours worked and use those records for payroll purposes.
+- Employ a robust time keeping system that accurately tracks and records all hours worked.

 - Prohibit all “off the clock” work.
 Employees must be clocked-in during any time spent working so they can be properly compensated.

 - Avoid classifying too many managers or assistant managers as “exempt” from FLSA and state minimum wage and overtime requirements.
 Carefully consider the unique factors in each restaurant and seek competent legal advice.

 - While the FLSA does not require that they be provided, do not forget about meal and rest breaks.
 Also keep in mind that the FLSA does regulate whether break time must be paid when breaks are provided.